normnXT/note-keeper/README.md

 34. Add animations if possible for loading, the icon and buttons hover ~~35.
 Possibly change "Start adding notes!" to something more interesting~~
 36. Mess around with framer motion and possibly add a background graphic, then work on commenting the code and production
+37. Try not using variants and look at book marked examples